 Code of Student Conduct

-The University's Code of Student Conduct is set forth in writing in order to give students general notice of non-academic prohibited conduct.
+The University's Code of Student Conduct is designed and set forth in writing to provide guidance to promote good citizenship and to give students general notice of how the University will respond to behavior which may be inconsistent with university policies.
 The Code should be read broadly and is not designed to define non-academic misconduct in exhaustive terms.
 The Vice President for Student Affairs (VPSA) or designee is the final authority in defining and interpreting the Code of Student Conduct and conduct procedures.
 The University reserves the right to amend the Code of Student Conduct at any time.